fp-cybrilla/fp-cybrilla.github.io/content/upcoming/roadmap.md

     development: [
       {
+        short: "Silent bank account verification via Penniless BAV",
+        detail: "Bank account will be done silently in the background (as compared to pennydrop), thereby providing a better investor onboarding experience.",
+        month: "May"
+      },
+      {
+        short: "Status visibility for a new KYC submission",
+        detail: "Distributors will be able to see the status of KYC request applications for non-compliant investors.
+They will be notified when the investor is ready to invest.",
+        month: "May"
+      },
+    ],

+    launched: [
+      {
         short: "Integration with KFintech KRA for KYC",
         detail: "KFin KRA will act as a back up, ensuring onboardings are not blocked in case CVL is down.",
-        month: "Apr"
-      },
-      {
-        short: "Silent bank account verification via Penniless BAV",
-        detail: "Bank account will be done silently in the background (as compared to pennydrop), thereby providing a better investor onboarding experience.",
         month: "Apr"
       },
       {